Course syllabus

 Assessment methods and Criteria

-Written or oral examination, depending on whether or not one is an attending student of the course, with optional oral integration in the form of an interview on the entire programme for those who get positive evaluation from the written or oral test, gaining at least 27/30.
+Written examination, with optional oral integration in the form of an interview on the entire program for those who get positive evaluation from the written test, gaining at least 27/30.

-Attending students will be required to take an Intermediate Test on the first part of the programme, in the form of a written examination or a paper on topic for in-depth study, and then a Final Test, in oral form, at the end of the course on the remaining part of the programme.
+Attending students will be required to take an Intermediate Test on the first part of the program, in the form of a written examination or a paper on topic for in-depth study, and then a Final Test, in written form, at the end of the course on the remaining part of the program.

-Non-attending students will take the examination in written form.
+Non-attending students will take the examination in written form in one single solution.